cathiechen/daily-note/blink/layout/list/marker_design_en.md

 According to [latest working draft](https://www.w3.org/TR/css-lists-3/#position-marker), markers counts as absolutely positioned.

-## New Resolution
+## Resolution 1

-The new resolution make outside marker absolute positioned.
-And adjust marker to right position based on its static position.
+In this resolution, we make outside marker absolutely positioned and don't change the layout tree position of marker.
+Then adjust marker to right position based on its static position.

-- Changes:
+Changes required:
 - `ListItemStyleDidChange()`: set `postion: absolute` to outside marker; set `position: relative` to inside marker.
 - `LayoutListItem::UpdateMarkerLocation()`: add marker to `GetParentOfFirstLineBox`
 - `LayoutListMarker::UpdateLayout()`:
   - outside marker need to `ComputeInlineStaticDistance()` and `ComputeBlockStaticDistance()`, get the static position.
   - position marker:
     - inline direction: margin, float, indent...
     - block direction: position marker baseline flush against first line box baseline.
 Marker is a replaced box not a block, we couldn't position it by `line-height` or `vertical-align`.
-  - overflow rect: `LayoutListItem::PositionListMarker()` could be removed, because outside marker is absolute positioned and has adjusted inline direct.
+- overflow rect: `LayoutListItem::PositionListMarker()` could be removed, because outside marker is absolute positioned and has adjusted inline direction.

 ## Resolution 2
-This resolution add outside marker into `<li>` instead of `<li>`'s `GetParentOfFirstLineBox`.
-This would reduce position adjust in inline director.

-- changes require:
+#### Outside marker :

+In this resolution we set outside marker absolutely position, and add outside marker as the direct child of `<li>`.
+As the container of marker is uncertain, we need to compute the static position of marker.
+As marker is the direct child of `<li>`, it could reduce position adjust in inline direction.
+As marker is absolutely positioned, add overflow rect from marker could be removed too.

+#### Inside marker :

+Make position of inside marker relative.
+Add inside marker to `GetParentOfFirstLineBox`, with no position adjust.
+If it's has different text direct to `<li>`, it should add as direct child of `<li>`, and position adjust is needed.
+If an anonymous block is created as marker's parent, make this anonymous block inline.

+#### Here are the changes required:

-  - `ListItemStyleDidChange()`:`postion: absolute` to outside marker; set `position: relative` to inside marker.
+- `ListItemStyleDidChange()`: Set `postion: absolute` to outside marker; set `position: relative` to inside marker.
+- `LayoutListItem::UpdateMarkerLocation()`:
+  - outside marker: Make outside marker as first child of `<li>`.
+  - Inside marker: Make inside marker as first child of `GetParentOfFirstLineBox`.
+If its text direct is different to `li`, add inside marker as first child of `<li>`.
+If an anonymous block is created as marker's parent, make this anonymous block inline.
-  - `LayoutListItem::UpdateMarkerLocation()`: make outside marker as a child of `<li>`, If `list-style-position` changed, make sure marker removed from old postion: `marker_->Remove()`
+  - `list-style-position` changed: If `list-style-position` changed, make sure marker removed from old position: `marker_->Remove()` and add it to the right position.
 - `LayoutListMarker::UpdateLayout()`:
+  - Outside marker:
-    - compute static position of marker
+    - Compute static position of marker.
-    - position marker baseline flush against first line box baseline.
+    - Position marker baseline flush against `<li>` content's first line box baseline.
+  - Inside marker:
+    - If the text direct the different, marker as the first child of `<li>` needed to adjust its position, make sure it's positioned flush against content, similar to outside marker.
-  - overflow rect: this could be removed too.
+- overflow rect: `LayoutListItem::PositionListMarker()` could be removed, because outside marker is absolute positioned and adjusting inline direction position is no need.